 In June 2021, we entered into a collaboration agreement with the Cancer Science Institute of Singapore ("CSI Singapore"), one of Asia's premier cancer research centers, at the National University of Singapore ("NUS") (consistently ranked as one of the world's top universities) to evaluate the activity of MNPR-202 and related analogs in multiple types of cancer.
 MNPR-202 was designed to retain the same potentially non-cardiotoxic backbone as camsirubicin but is modified at other positions which may enable it to work in certain cancers that are resistant to camsirubicin and doxorubicin.
 In December 2020, we announced the issuance of our composition of matter U.S. patent (US10,450,340) covering MNPR-202 and related analogs.
-CSI Singapore has tested MNPR-202 in preclinical cancer models with promising results.
-In December 2022, in collaboration with Dr. Anand Jeyasekharan of CSI Singapore, we presented an abstract and poster of the preclinical data of MNPR-202 at the American Society of Hematology 64th Annual Meeting in New Orleans, LA.
+CSI Singapore is currently testing MNPR-202 in preclinical cancer models.